MikroElektronika/mikrosdk_click_v2/clicks/color15/README.md

 ## Example Description

-> This example demonstrates the use of Color 15 click board by reading data from 5 channels and converting them to HSL color and displaying those data as well as the detected color name on the USB UART.
+> This example demonstrates the use of Color 15 Click board by reading data from 5 channels and converting them to HSL color and displaying those data as well as the detected color name on the USB UART.

 **The demo application is composed of two sections :**

 ### Application Init

-> Initializes the driver and performs the click default configuration.
+> Initializes the driver and performs the Click default configuration.

 ```c